 Welcome to my website!

-This section is where I write about interesting things that I've worked on or encountered.
+This is where I write about fun stuff that I've worked on or encountered, usually math or programming related stuff.
 You can find out more about me in the about section.
-If you're looking for a specific topic you can click on one of the tags listed below.
-Otherwise feel free to explore the blog in order of recency.

 Unintuitive observations from teaching